mrchrisster/MiSTer_SAM/README.md

 - Additionally copy the entire `MiSTer_SAM` directory to `/media/fat` on your MiSTer.

 ## Updates
-`MiSTer_SAM_on.sh` is our Updater and you can get the newest version by just running it.
+`MiSTer_SAM_on.sh` is not only enabling the script on your MiSTer but is also updating all your files to the latest release.
 It will overwrite all MiSTer_SAM files except your `MiSTer_SAM.ini`.

 - From the main MiSTer menu open the OSD (F12 or your controller's menu button).
 - Navigate to **Scripts** and select **MiSTer_SAM_on.sh**.